Shark WS632 WandVac Review

 Sand on Hard Floors

-One barometer I use for determining a stick vacuum’s hard floor performance is how well it vacuums sand.
+One barometer I use to determine a stick vacuum’s hard-floor performance is how well it vacuums up sand.

 Shark WandVac sand on hard floors

-The Shark WandVac WS632 picked up an average of 98.46% in three tests, which is impressive given that it doesn’t have a soft roller and low airflow.
+The Shark WandVac WS632 achieved an average pickup rate of 98.46% across three tests, which is impressive given its lack of a soft roller and low airflow.

-Plus, the eye test confirms these results as it picked up most of them during the experiments.
+Additionally, the eye test confirms these results, as it detected most of them during the experiments.

 Edge Cleaning